Lecture Notes in Cosmology: Cosmological parameters determination

 Why so?
-We have seen that baryons loading makes compression favoured over rarefaction and hence the first and the third peaks are higher for higher values of $\Omega_{\rm b0}h^2$, but the second one is lower.
+We have seen that baryon loading makes compression favored over rarefaction, and hence the first and third peaks are higher for higher values of $\Omega_{\rm b0}h^2$, but the second one is lower.
 In other words, the peaks relative height is very sensitive to the baryon content.
-The position of the first peak does not change much because it is most sensitive to the spatial curvature and this has been fixed to zero.
+The position of the first peak does not change much because it is most sensitive to the spatial curvature, and this has been fixed to zero.
 Finally, the curves for larger $\Omega_{\rm b0}h^2$, as we commented, have less $\Omega_\Lambda$ and therefore less ISW effect.
-For these reason they are slightly lower for small $\ell$.
+For this reason, they are slightly lower for small $\ell$.

-In Fig.~\ref{Fig:VaryingOcPlot} we show what happens to CMB TT the spectrum for $\Omega_{\rm c0}h^2 = 0.09, 0.10, 0.11, 0.12, 0.13, 0.14, 0.15$.
-Taking the first peak height as reference, the larger the value of $\Omega_{\rm c0}h^2$ is, the lower the peak is.
-This behaviour is the opposite of the one that we found by varying $\Omega_{\rm b0}h^2$.
-Mostly CDM intervenes through the SW effect since it dominates the gravitational potential $\Psi$ at recombination.
-The first peak is affected more because it corresponds to large scales, basically the horizon at recombination, and there the transfer function is approximately unit, meaning that $-\Psi$ is as large as possible.
-The subsequent peaks correspond to scales which entered the horizon much earlier and therefore the CDM influence there is weak.
+In Fig.~\ref{Fig:VaryingOcPlot}, we show what happens to the CMB TT spectrum for $\Omega_{\rm c0}h^2 = 0.09, 0.10, 0.11, 0.12, 0.13, 0.14, 0.15$.
+Taking the first peak height as a reference, the larger the value of $\Omega_{\rm c0}h^2$ is, the lower the peak becomes.
+This behavior is the opposite of what we found by varying $\Omega_{\rm b0}h^2$.
+Mostly, CDM intervenes through the SW effect since it dominates the gravitational potential $\Psi$ at recombination.
+The first peak is affected more because it corresponds to large scales, basically the horizon at recombination, and there the transfer function is approximately one, meaning that $-\Psi$ is as large as possible.
+The subsequent peaks correspond to scales that entered the horizon much earlier, and therefore, the CDM influence there is weak.

-In this case also we have chosen to vary $\Omega_\Lambda$ in order to keep the total density budget.
-Indeed, the more CDM, the less $\Lambda$ and the less ISW effect, as expected.
+In this case, we have also chosen to vary $\Omega_\Lambda$ in order to keep the total density budget constant.
+Indeed, the more abundant CDM is, the less abundant $\Lambda$ becomes, and the late ISW effect is less pronounced, as expected.

-In Fig.~\ref{Fig:VaryingtauPlot} we show what happens to CMB TT the spectrum for $\tau_{\rm reion} = 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7$.
-As we have commented in the previous section, the overall effect of reionisation is simple because it happens very lately: a damping of the order $\exp(-2\tau_{\rm reion})$ for multipoles larger than a certain $\ell_{\rm reion}$ which we infer to be about 10 from the plots in Fig.~\ref{Fig:VaryingtauPlot}.
+In Fig.~\ref{Fig:VaryingtauPlot}, we show what happens to the CMB TT spectrum for $\tau_{\rm reion} = 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7$.
+As we have commented on in the previous section, the overall effect of reionization is simple: a damping of the order $\exp(-2\tau_{\rm reion})$ for multipoles larger than a certain $\ell_{\rm reion}$, which we infer to be about 10 from the plots in Fig.~\ref{Fig:VaryingtauPlot}.